Recommended portfolio from DNB Carnegie

 Terminology explained - shares and analysis

 *The average annual rate of return on Paul Harper's recommended portfolio since inception (2005–end of 2023) is 20.7%, whilst OSEBX returned an annual average of 10.7% over the same period.
-Over the past ten years (2013–2023), Harper's portfolio returned an annual average of 17.9%.
+Over the last ten years (2013–2023), Harper's portfolio returned an annual average of 17.9%.
 The recommended portfolio outperformed the main index (OSEBX) in the following years: 2005–2007, 2009–2010, 2012–2021 and 2023–2024.

 In our calculation of the rate of return, we base the entry and exit prices on the opening prices on Monday morning.
-The portfolio is equally weighted and the week's rate of return therefore reflects an overall average of the price development for all shares throughout the week.
+The portfolio is equally weighted and the week's rate of return therefore reflects an overall average of the price development for all the shares throughout the week.
 For companies on the OBX index, we use the average price up to 10:00 on Monday, whilst for other shares we use the average up to 12:00.
 The return for OSEBX is calculated from the price at 10:00 on Monday.

 Investing in shares involves high risk.Future rate of return depends on market developments, the investor's skill, risk, and costs associated with purchase, maintenance and sale.
 The return may be negative.